rangle/hackstack/README.md

 library, the public outcry for a library could not be ignored.
 This is the library.

+## Installing the service
+This needs work, but for now take the hack-stack folder out of the core directory and add it into your project.
+You will need to change the module names appropriately.

+Currently the module has it living in the showcase app.

+TODO: Make this a bower installable stand alone library.

+## Using the hack-stack
+To create a new hack-stack endpoint.
+Simply call `hackStack(data)`
+OR
+`hackWrap('endpoint', mockObject)` if you have a part of an endpoint.

+where data is either an array of items or a path to a json file.
+That's it, now you have your mock end point that you can use just like a regular endpoint.

+### Accessing hack stack from the chrome console
+While you're working if you want to force a particular error you can call `window.hackUtils.forceError(<HTTP ERROR CODE>)` and the next request will magically return that error.

+Similarly, if random errors are entirely too frequent for you, you can disable them by calling `window.hackUtils.disableErrors(true)`.
+Once you decide you want errors back, you can call `window.hackUtils.disableErrors(false)`.

 ## Assumptions
 This library makes a couple of assumptions:
 * You're using AngularJS.
 It's designed using AngularJS services.